-I, as a Veterinarian, have been using turmeric successfully for years with animals to control inflammation and pain in itchy skin conditions like allergy, atopy, arthritis, infections, age degeneration and various cancers.
+As a Veterinarian, I have been using turmeric successfully for years with animals to control inflammation and pain, in itchy skin conditions like allergy, atopy, arthritis, infections, age degeneration and for various cancers.

 Turmeric has been used for over 4,000 years in India and is a food spice that has long been proven very safe.

-This has given me a huge confidence boost to increase my recommendations and I have been using it to replace or reduce the dose of hard drugs like Non-Steroidal matories Anti-Inflammatories (NSAIDs) and cortisones.
-It has no bad side issues and can be used in conjunction with many drugs.
+Feedback in these numbers has given me a huge confidence boost to increase my recommendations.
+I use turmeric to replace or reduce the dose of hard drugs like Non-Steroidal anti-Inflammatories (NSAIDs) and cortisones.
+Turmeric has no bad side effects and can be used in conjunction with many drugs.

 If you want to know HOW to feed turmeric to horses - click HERE.